Calibration of the strain amplitude recorded with DAS using a strainmeter array: DAS installation and instruments

 \subsection{Reference instruments}

 BFO operates an array of three well calibrated, 10\,m long, horizontal, Invar-wire strainmeters (Fig.~\ref{fig:BFOfloorplan}).
 The SEED codes for the instruments are II.BFO.00.BSA, II.BFO.00.BSB, and II.BFO.00.BSC.
 Their design is based on the instruments by \cite{king1976} and are discussed in more detail by \cite{zuern2015}. \cite{agnew1986} and \cite{zuern2012} discuss instruments of this type and their properties.
 These instruments are primarily designed to record very-long period signals, such as tidal strain or Earth's free oscillations.
+For this reason they are equipped with an in-situ calibration device, which makes use of interferometrically calibrated 'Crapaudines' \citep{verbaandert1959etalonnage}.
+The accuracy of this calibration for the strainmeters is about 2~per cent.
+Comparison against theoretical tidal strain ensures a stability of the calibration of about 5~per cent in the long run.
+Section~\SMRsubsecstrainmetercalibration{} in the supplemental material gives further details.

-At short signal period they show a linear parasitic sensitivity to vertical ground acceleration because of the inertia of the pick-up system.
+At short signal period the Invar-wire strainmeters show a linear parasitic sensitivity to vertical ground acceleration because of the inertia of the pick-up system.
 They provide useful strain signals at frequencies below 1\,Hz.
 We use the instruments at frequencies below 0.1\,Hz (which provides a safety-margin to the parasitic response) as a reference to present \Trockstrain.

 We use signals recorded by the {STS-2} broad-band seismometer (Fig.~\ref{fig:BFOfloorplan}) to demonstrate the limitations of waveform comparisons with particle velocity derived strain.
 The SEED codes for its three components are GR.BFO..BHZ, GR.BFO..BHN, and GR.BFO..BHE.